Lumber Liquidators Holdings (LL) Q1 2017 Results - Earnings Call Transcript

 As the second quarter has progressed, we started to bring down inventory and have used that cash to pay down the ABL such that we have $65 million drawn on the ABL today.
 Consistent with the guidance we provided on the February call, we expect inventory to decline steadily over the second and third quarters to a range of $250 million to $275 million.
 On the investing side of things, we opened two stores during the quarter bringing our total store count to 385.
 We expect to continue this modest pace of store openings throughout 2017.

 So, to wrap it up for me, I'm encouraged by how the business is improving and pleased with how the team is working together on a focused set of priorities.
-We're continuing to make progress in our discipline around costs and have plenty of opportunity for top line growth to gross margin to SG&A still ahead of us.
+We're continuing to make progress in our discipline around costs and have plenty of opportunity from top-line growth to gross margin to SG&A still ahead of us.

 I'd now like to turn the call back to Dennis for his closing remarks.